-The MagArrow is a duel sensor magnetometer powered by MFAM sensors, but it is configured for use so it only has a single data output.
+The MagArrow is a dual sensor magnetometer powered by MFAM sensors, but it is configured for use so it only has a single data output.
 The reason Geometrics has done this is so we could ensure the MagArrow encounters no "dead-zones".
 A dead-zone occurs when the orientation of a magnetometer results in the magnetometer producing poor or no measurements.
 The dead-zone angle depends on the location of survey.

 Since we have the two MagArrow MFAM sensors in orthogonal orientations, the MagArrow Magnetometer has operability worldwide without affecting survey orientation, making it much easier to use for the customer.